Authentic Pinsa Romana Recipes: 3 Delicious Pizzas You Can Make at Home

 ½ Clove of Garlic, finely grated

-A good grate of Grana Padano
+A good grating of Grana Padano

-A drizzle of Fussel's Truffle Oil (optional)
+A drizzle of Fussels Truffle Oil (optional)

 A drizzle of Extra Virgin Olive Oil